Updated on September 6, 2022

 Here are 10 online accessibility tips to help the blind and visually impaired navigate the internet:

 For some people, images and ads can be distracting.
-Many smart devices allow you to remove these from your view.
+Fortunately, smart devices allow you to remove these from your view.

 In the Safari app on Apple devices, use the Reader feature to hide ads, navigation menus, and more.
-You can also use Reader to choose a font size and style, as well as a background color (black, white, gray, or sepia).6,7
+You can also use Reader to choose a font size, style, and background color (black, white, gray, or sepia).6,7

-If you’re a screen reader with a visual impairment, contrast adjustments can make a difference.
-You may be able to change the contrast on your computer screen or smartphone screen in your settings.
+Contrast adjustments can make a difference for screen readers with visual impairment.
+You can usually change the contrast of your computer or smartphone screens in your settings.

 With Apple, you can put your device in Dark Mode.
 This darkens the elements on your screen to make reading in low light easier.1